open-ephys/onix-bonsai-onix1-docs/articles/hardware/rhs2116/rhs2116-stimulate.md

 inspectable with the <kbd>F12</kbd> hotkey. `Condition` contains a `HasFlags` operator.
 Because `HasFlags`'s `Value` is set to "Triangle", its output is "True" when the selected `BreakoutButtonState` bit field contains the "Triangle" flag.
-Therefore, the conditional statement evaluates as true whenever the "Triangle" button is pressed in which case the upstream `BreakoutButtonState` element emitted by `Condition` to `Double`. `Double` emits a value of type <xref:System.Double>
+Therefore, the conditional statement evaluates as true whenever the "Triangle" button is pressed in which case the upstream `BreakoutButtonState` element emitted by `Condition` to `Double`, which emits a value of type <xref:System.Double>
-to <xref:OpenEphys.Onix1.Rhs2116StimulusTrigger>
-anytime it receives an item in its upstream sequence.
+to <xref:OpenEphys.Onix1.Rhs2116StimulusTrigger> anytime it receives an item in its upstream sequence.

 When `Rhs2116StimulusTrigger` receives a double from the upstream sequence, a stimulus waveform is triggered.
 The waveform can be modified by `Rhs2116StimulusTrigger`'s properties.